vegawidget/altair/README.md

     scatterplots.

   - [Manifesto](https://ijlyttle.github.io/altair/articles/manifesto.html):
-    A collection of ideas on where this package might go (and where I want to keep it from going).
+    A collection of ideas on where this package might go (and where it might want to avoid).

 ## Acknowledgements